OpenFn/lightning/kafka_testing/KAFKA_ARCHITECTURE.md

 Lightning.KafkaTesting.Utils contains some helper functions that may be useful during testing, but most are obsolete and need to be retired.

+## Caveat Developor :)

+As of 2024-06-05, the Kafka implementation is still in a very early stage of testing and should be considered experimental.
+The code has been tested with very light loads on a single node Lightning installation running on a developer's workstation.

+The primary risk remains the behaviour of the Lightning/Kafka integration under conditons closer to those that will be encountered in production scenarios.
+As a result, there are a number of sharp edges and affordances that are not present, and much of the code can do with some housekeeping.

 ## Detail

 ### KafkaTriggers.PipelineSupervisor